BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Methodology

-The full dust field at frequency $\nu$ is modeled as,
+The full dust field at frequency $\nu$ is modeled as

-where $m(\unitVec{n})$ represents a Stokes $Q$ or $U$ map and $a$, $k$, and $\beta_{\rm HI}$ are free parameters.
-The amplitude $a$ is unitless, and $k$ acts as both an amplitude and a unit conversion factor with units $\mu$K$_{\rm CMB}$~/~K~km~s$^{-1}$ since $m\p{\mathrm{GD}} (\unitVec{n})$ has units~$\mu$K$_{\rm CMB}$ and $m\p{\tilde{\mathrm{HI}}}(\unitVec{n})$ has units~K~km~s$^{-1}$.
+where $m(\unitVec{n})$ represents a Stokes $Q$ or $U$ map, and $a$, $k$, and $\beta_{\rm HI}$ are free parameters.
+The amplitude $a$ is unitless, and $k$ acts as both an amplitude and a unit conversion factor with units $\mu$K$_{\rm CMB}$~/~K~km~s$^{-1}$ because $m\p{\mathrm{GD}} (\unitVec{n})$ has units~$\mu$K$_{\rm CMB}$ and $m\p{\tilde{\mathrm{HI}}}(\unitVec{n})$ has units~K~km~s$^{-1}$.
 We use a modified blackbody scaling law~$f_\nu$ with a fixed temperature, $T = 19.6\,{\rm K}$, and variable frequency spectral index $\beta$ \citep[e.g.,][]{2014}.
 The exact choice of dust temperature is of little consequence for our measurements, because we are measuring at frequencies far below the thermal peak.
 We fix $\beta_{\rm GD}=1.6$ in our fiducial model, which is close to the value inferred from data.
-The exact value does not affect the results because the observables we use in the statistical tests in \secref{subsec:statTests} are cross-correlations with the H\textsc{i} morphology template, and the GD and HI components are uncorrelated.
-In the baseline~$r$-analysis of BICEP/$Keck$, we model the dust on the level of cross-frequency $B$-mode power spectra.
+The exact value does not affect the results because the observables we use in the statistical tests in \secref{subsec:statTests} are cross correlations with the H~\textsc{i} morphology template, and the GD and HI components are uncorrelated.
+In the baseline tensor-to-scalar ratio analysis of BICEP/Keck, we model the dust on the level of cross-frequency $B$-mode power spectra.
 In this context, the full dust model of this paper would manifest itself as

-We recover the standard dust model used in BICEP/$Keck$ analyses (the null hypothesis) by setting~$a = 1$ and~$k = 0$.
-This hybrid model of GD and $\tilde{\rm{HI}}$ is continuously related to the GD null hypothesis since the null hypothesis is nested within the hybrid model.
+We recover the standard dust model used in BICEP/Keck analyses (the null hypothesis) by setting~$a = 1$, and~$k = 0$.
+This hybrid model of GD and $\tilde{\rm{HI}}$ is continuously related to the GD null hypothesis because the null hypothesis is nested within the hybrid model.
 We also consider a variation of this model in Appendix~\ref{app:variations}, replacing $f_\nu$ with a power-law frequency scaling, and find that it does not affect the results, as expected in the Rayleigh-Jeans limit.

-In this paper, we limit our analysis to the $\sim$400 square degree region mapped by BICEP2 and $Keck$ $Array$, centered at RA 0h, Dec. -57.5$^{\circ}$ (hereafter ``the BICEP/$Keck$ region").
+In this paper, we limit our analysis to the $\sim400~{\rm deg}^2$ region mapped by BICEP2 and Keck Array, centered at R.A. $0^{\rm h}$, decl. -57$^{\circ}$.5 (hereafter the BICEP/Keck region).
 On this small region, we use a flat-sky approximation.